 Allison works specifically with the church’s Facebook page, website, event flyer design, Constant Contact, weekly newsletter, and monthly Tower publications.

 Teresa has enjoyed working at First Presbyterian Church as our church secretary since June 2006.
 She is married to Scott Nichols, and they have three grown sons; Chris (April), Corey (Mandee), and Ty (Tiffany) with five grandchildren.
 She enjoys singing in her church choir, camping, hiking, and gardening.

 Mary P. “Miss Sunny” Waters is Director of our weekday Preschool and Kindergarten Program.
 A graduate of Canton High School, she then attended Mississippi University for Women.

 A love for teaching children began in High School when she directed the children’s choir at her Church.
 She taught Preschool at Harrisburg Baptist Church before coming to teach at First Presbyterian in 1990.
 She was an early member of the Association for Excellence in Education for the Tupelo Public Schools, served as PTO President, and is an Associate Member of Junior Auxiliary.

-Sunny is married to Bill Waters and they have four children who were raised in the Tupelo Public School System.
+Sunny is married to Bill Waters, and they have four children who were reared in the Tupelo Public School System.
 She enjoys gardening, reading, playing bridge and spoiling her grans.
 She feels it a privilege to teach in such a loving and welcoming environment and is thrilled when former students return to enroll their children in the Preschool.

-Eddie has been the Maintenance Superintendent since January 2001 maintaining the church grounds and building.
-He has been married to Debbie Baker.
-They have two sons Thomas, Austin (wife Lynn) and one daughter Madison and twp grandchildren.
-Hobbies include working the in yard, watching sports and spending time with family and friends.
+Eddie has been the Maintenance Superintendent since January 2001, maintaining the church grounds and buildings.
+He is married to Debbie Baker and they have one daughter, Madison, two sons, Thomas and Austin (wife Lynn), and two grandchildren.
+Hobbies include working the in the yard, watching sports and spending time with family and friends.